 How effectively a substance transfers an electric charge is determined by its electrical conductivity.
 This quality is crucial for electrical wiring systems.
 The electrical resistivity of copper is 16.78 nΩ•m at 68 °F (20 °C), making it the non-precious metal with the greatest electrical conductivity rating.

 Contrary to pure copper, which is a complex mixture of the metal, copper alloys are composed of the alloying elements nickel, aluminum, silicon, tin, and zinc in various amounts to give these alloys certain desirable qualities.
 ETP copper and OF copper are two common copper alloys.

 This alloy is the most widely used copper alloy and has excellent ETP copper characteristics.
 It is well-liked for electrical applications and those requiring low resistance levels since it provides 100% IACS (The International Association of Classification Societies) minimum conductivity.

-Commercially-wrought copper known as ETP has traditionally been relied on for the fabrication of sheets, plates, square bars, strips, wires, etc .
-Despite not being completely oxygen-free, ETP copper is, nonetheless, regarded as an OFC (oxygen-free copper) since it has a minimum conductivity value of 100% IACS, whereas the required rating for an OFC is 99.9% pure.
+Commercially-wrought copper known as ETP has traditionally been relied on for the fabrication of sheets, plates, square bars, strips, wires, etc. Despite not being completely oxygen-free, ETP copper is regarded as an OFC (oxygen-free copper) since it has a minimum conductivity value of 100% IACS.
+In contrast, the required rating for an OFC is 99.9% pure.
 Due to its conductivity, ETP copper is the most popular and commonly used copper.
-Due to its conductivity, resistance to corrosion, workability, and aesthetic appeal, ETP copper 110 offers a remarkably broad variety of uses.
+In addition, due to its resistance to corrosion, workability, and aesthetic appeal, ETP copper 110 offers a remarkably wide variety of uses.

 0.0005% oxygen is present in an alloy of 99.99% pure copper called OF copper.
 This alloy is less susceptible to hydrogen embrittlement, has a conductivity value of 101% IACS, and is oxidation-resistant.